-Within a week, a gang of Fall River vigilantes was crossing into Rhode Island to the town of Bristol.
-They surrounded the home of Methodist Pastor Ephraim Avery, demanding to take him to Fall River -- and justice.
+Within a week, a gang of Fall River vigilantes crossed into Rhode Island to the town of Bristol.
+They then surrounded the home of Methodist Pastor Ephraim Avery, demanding to take him to Fall River — and justice.

 As in most stories that catch fire as this one did, the characters represent more than just themselves.
 They were case studies—cautionary tales—of just what was wrong with the times.
-They were glorified beyond reason by their supporters and simultaneously vilified by their detractors.
-Both sought a larger meaning to the tragedy.
+Their supporters glorified them beyond reason and their detractors simultaneously vilified them.
+Both sides sought a larger meaning to the tragedy.

-To those who sided with Sarah, the murder was the expected result of the country handing the spiritual and moral reins of power to Methodists.
-To those who sided with Ephraim, Sarah’s death was the expected result of young girls leaving the family to work in the mills seeking freedom and advancement.
+To those who sided with Sarah, the murder resulted from the country handing the spiritual and moral reins of power to Methodists.
+To those who sided with Ephraim, Sarah’s death resulted from young girls leaving the family to work in the mills seeking freedom and advancement.

-New England was rushing headlong into its heyday as the fabrics maker for the world.
-The technology for weaving cloth on a massive scale had been expropriated from Europe, and favorable tariffs and exchange rates protected the nascent industry.
-The region was also armed with an underemployed, overgrowing farm population.
+New England rushed headlong into its heyday as the fabrics maker for the world.
+The technology for weaving cloth on a massive scale had been expropriated from Europe.
+Favorable tariffs and exchange rates protected the nascent industry.
+The region also had an underemployed, overgrowing farm population.

-While the Industrial Revolution transformed New England attitudes about work, long-held religious beliefs were being challenged as well.
+While the Industrial Revolution transformed New England attitudes about work, long-held religious beliefs were challenged as well.
 The Methodist movement was steamrolling the established religious traditions of the country and causing a tremendous stir.
-Somewhat more progressive in their attitudes toward slavery and women in the church, the Methodists reached out to include the working poor in their churches.
-The church’s message was that salvation was there for the asking, no matter your background or sins.
+Somewhat more progressive in their attitudes toward slavery and women in the church, the Methodists reached out to include the working poor.
+The church preached that salvation was there for the asking, no matter your background or sins.

 The ability of a man to move up in the ranks of the Methodist clergy at that time owed little to his schooling or family ties.
-Rather, charisma and zeal were the hallmarks of the successful Methodist ministers.
+Rather, the successful Methodist minister needed charisma and zeal.

 Methodists limited local friction within churches by routinely rotating clergy every year or two.
-This meant that ministers largely carried a uniform message, and did not frequently get entrenched in local personality conflicts and politics.
-Thus they were markedly separated from the dominant Congregationalists--for whom church was political, as well as spiritual and social.
-They were also differentiated from the numerous Quakers in Rhode Island, who eschewed hierarchy in their churches.
+This meant ministers largely carried a uniform message.
+They rarely got entrenched in local personality conflicts and politics.
+Thus they were markedly separated from the dominant Congregationalists–for whom church was political, as well as spiritual and social.
+They also differed from the numerous Quakers in Rhode Island, who eschewed hierarchy in their churches.

 Methodism’s appeal to the growing nation was apparent in its numbers.
 In 1775, 2 percent of churchgoers were Methodists.
 By 1850, 34 percent of people attending church were Methodists.

-All the while, opponents used rumor and innuendo to try to slow the Methodists’ growth, branding them as fanatics or, in some cases, an outgrowth of Freemasonry.
+All the while, opponents used rumor and innuendo to try to slow the Methodists’ growth.
+They brand them as fanatics or an outgrowth of Freemasonry.
 But the scare tactics did nothing to dull the appeal of the vigorous, welcoming church.

-The Methodist’s growing market share brought with it tremendous opportunity, as the church was constantly in need of new ministers.
+The Methodists’ growing market share brought with it tremendous opportunity, as the church constantly needed new ministers.
 Though not usually highly paid, the ministers were revered by their flock.
-It was not uncommon in the early 1800s for a Methodist minister to arrive at the profession after a good deal of casting about for his mission in life.
+Often in the early 1800s a Methodist minister arrived at his profession after a good deal of casting about for his mission in life.
 Ephraim Avery was one such man.

 Sarah Meets Ephraim

-In July of 1829, the two met for the first time.
+In July of 1829, the two first met.
 Sarah Cornell, then 27, applied for work as a housekeeper at the Lowell, Mass., home of the 30-year-old Reverend Avery.
 It was a departure for her, as she had spent most of her working life in the textile mills or as a tailor.
 Sarah had moved through a succession of jobs, relocating to different mill cities, finding work and then moving on when the work dried up or she wore out her welcome.

 Sarah had renounced her Congregational beliefs and become a Methodist in 1825.
-She was a woman for whom Methodism’s promise of salvation and redemption would hold great appeal.
-She was a woman frequently in need of redemption based upon the social codes of the day.
+Methodism’s promise of salvation and redemption held great appeal to her.
+She was a woman frequently in need of redemption because of the social codes of the day.

 Put simply: Sarah Cornell liked men.
-Though there are instances in her history of her having rebuffed advances of men, there are several documented cases of her acknowledging sexual relationships with them, as well.
+Though she sometimes rebuffed their advances, there are several documented cases of her acknowledging sexual relationships with them, as well.

 While in her early 20s, she was frequently under suspicion for having been seen at night alone with men.
 And these suspicions were a serious problem for her on two fronts.
 The church frowned on extramarital sex, and, perhaps more importantly, so did the mill operators.
-Mill girls were required to be women of high moral standing.
-Mill owners were often criticized for employing women and desperately averse to any hint that they were contributing to a decline in morality.
+Mill girls had to be women of high moral standing.
+Mill owners often received criticism for employing women.
+Thus they had a desperate aversion to any hint they contributed to a decline in morality.

 Moral unfitness was cause for termination from the mills and expulsion from the church.

 Modern psychiatry would probably make quick work of Sarah Cornell.
 Her childhood does not seem especially happy.
-She was abandoned by her father shortly after she was born in Rupert, Vt., in 1802.
-She was impoverished by her grandfather, Christopher Leffingwell, because he despised her father, and raised eventually by an aunt.
-By the time she was 20, she and her elder sister had engaged in a rivalry for the affection of the same man, and her sister Lucretia won.
+Her father abandoned her shortly after her birth in Rupert, Vt., in 1802.
+She was impoverished by her grandfather, Christopher Leffingwell, because he despised her father.
+Eventually an aunt raised her.
+By the time she turned 20, she and her elder sister had engaged in a rivalry for the affection of the same man.
+Her sister Lucretia won.

-Lucretia married the object of their affections, tailor Grindall Rawson, and Sarah moved to Rhode Island for the first in a series of mill jobs that eventually led her to Lowell.
+Lucretia married the object of their affections, tailor Grindall Rawson.
+Sarah then moved to Rhode Island for the first in a series of mill jobs that eventually led her to Lowell.

 Ephraim arrived in Lowell by his own circuitous route.
-Born in Connecticut, he first tried working as a farmer, then a clerk, then salesman and finally embarked upon a medical education before settling on the ministry in 1822.
-He started out as an assistant and proved to be an able minister.
+Born in Connecticut, he first tried working as a farmer, then a clerk, then salesman.
+Finally he embarked upon a medical education before settling on the ministry in 1822.
+He started out as an assistant and proved an able minister.
 Each year he won new posts from the Methodist Episcopal Conference of New England, which oversaw the postings.
 Pleased with his work, the Conference sent him to Lowell in 1829.